luphoria/graim/setup.md

 NOTE: Any new moderators you add will also be able to run `adduser` - whether they have power level 100 or not.

+### graim-side room bridging
+In order for the `lock` command to function, you must run `bridgeroom <discord channel id>` in all rooms/channels.

+### Logging room
+You will probably want a logging room.
+This can be a public or private room, but either way it must be bridged to Discord.
+To set a room as the designated logging room, run the command `setloggingroom` to implement it.

+### Lint
+Lastly, just make sure you've set everything up right!
+Run the command `lint` in any channel, and it will tell you any misconfigurations.

 **Congratulations, you have set up graim!**